daiki1/springboot-essentials-template/README.md

 - Instead, use Liquibase to manage your database schema.
 - Make sure to create all the tables manually in the changelog.
 - Using ddl-auto=true in production can lead to data loss or corruption.

+## Avoid using default passwords
+- Do not use default passwords in production.

+## Avoid using "*" for CORS
+- In production, you should restrict CORS to specific domains.
+- Using "*" allows any domain to access your API, which can be a security risk.
+- Update the CORS configuration CorsConfig.java to allow only trusted domains.

 </details>